-- 4.1 Ealing Council is responsible for preparing a 'Local Plan' (previously known as the 'Local Development Framework' or 'LDF' to guide development in the borough.
-This framework includes the adopted and saved unitary development plan (Plan for the Environment), and a range of adopted supplementary planning guidance.
-These documents will be in place until superseded by the adoption of new development plan documents.
-These are subject to examination in public by an independent inspector.
-Along with the London Plan, they will form the statutory development plan for Ealing.
-The following development plan documents are being prepared currently: - Development Strategy 2026 this is the Ealing's core strategy for planning and development over the period from 2011 to 2026; - Development Sites policy document this is Ealing's site specific allocations document; - Development Management policy document comprising generic policies to guide applications for development; - Policies Map (previously known as the Proposals Map) which will detail how the Council's intentions for planning and the environment will be achieved on the ground; - Schools DPD This will identify possible sites for new schools in the borough. - Joint West London Plan for Waste Ealing is working with neighbouring boroughs to provide policies on the development of facilities for sustainable waste management. - 4.2 Each of the above documents will be subject to Sustainability Appraisal, and the documents setting these out will be available in the local development framework.
+These DPDs must be read in conjunction with the Policies Map (previously known as the Proposals Map) which will detail how the Council's intentions for planning and the environment will be achieved on the ground.

+- 4.2 Each of the above documents will be subject to Sustainability Appraisal, and the documents setting these out will be available in the local development framework.
 They provide a check on how far the Local Plan contributes to sustainable development.
 The appraisal will assess the social, environmental and economic effects of each of the development plan documents and the community will be consulted on these appraisal documents. - 4.3 Accompanying the development plan documents is an Infrastructure Delivery Plan, indicating the utilities, transport, schools, health, leisure and open space facilities required over time to support planned housing and commercial development. - 4.4 Supplementary Planning Documents (SPDs) provide further guidance on policies and proposals included in the UDP and in the above development plan documents. - 4.5 There are also process documents within the local development framework, namely - - Local Development Scheme that outlines the Council's work programme for delivering the various documents in the Local Plan.
-The Council will keep the LDS under review, and will publish updates as required; - Statement of Community Involvement (SCI) -our service standards for community involvement in planning; this is supplemented by Engagement Plans for particular phases of Local Plan production. - Authorities' Monitoring Report (AMR) a document that will check our progress with implementing the Local Development Scheme and outlines how our planning policies are being achieved.
+The Council will keep the LDS under review, and will publish updates as required; - Statement of Community Involvement (SCI) -our service standards for community involvement in planning;. - Authorities' Monitoring Report (AMR) a document that will check our progress with implementing the Local Development Scheme and outlines how our planning policies are being achieved.
 As with all other documents in the Local Plan, interested individuals and organisations are invited to comment on the AMR.
 This was previously known as the 'Annual Monitoring Report'.